-How can you tell if an account is out of balance?
-And more importantly, how can you fix an account that is out of balance.
-After reading this article you should be able to identify whether an account is out of balance or not, as well as knowing steps to remove the ledger from it's out of balance condition by way of adjustments.
+How can you tell if an account is out of balance, and how can you fix it?
+After reading this article you should be able to identify whether an account is out of balance or not, as well as knowing which option will help you correct the account so it is no longer out of balance.

 How can I tell if an account is Out of Balance?